forwardemail/forwardemail.net/app/views/api/index.md

 ### Create message

-> **NOTE:** This will **NOT** send an email – it will only simply add the message to your mailbox folder (e.g. this is similar to the IMAP `APPEND` command).
+> \[!NOTE] This will **NOT** send an email – it will only simply add the message to your mailbox folder (e.g. this is similar to the IMAP `APPEND` command).
 If you would like to send an email, then see [Create outbound SMTP email](#create-outbound-smtp-email) below.
 After creating the outbound SMTP email, then you can append a copy of it using this endpoint to your alias' mailbox for storage purposes.

 > `POST /v1/messages`